bkcno/UCB_DataViz_HW/20_HW_Tableau/records_data.md

 ### Trips Recorded:

-    CHECKPOINT: The total trips have been recorded since the inception of data in 2013 for NYC: 54,828,832
+    Result: The total trips have been recorded since the inception of data in 2013 for NYC: 54,828,832

 ### Rideship Change:

-    CHECKPOINT: The total ridership (by total annual members) has grown since the launch in 2013 to 2016 by: 1099.96%
+    Result: The total ridership (by total annual members) has grown since the launch in 2013 to 2016 by: 1099.96%

 ### Most and Least Utilized Stations, Starting and Ending:

-    CHECKPOINT: The Top 10 Popular Starting Stations Are:
+    Result: The Top 10 Popular Starting Stations Are:
     _____________________________________________________

 <div>